BShowen/Linked_list_in_Ruby/README.md

 ```

 ### to_s
-This function replaces Ruby's defualt to_s and returns your list in this format.
+This function replaces Ruby's defualt to_s and returns your list in this format\n
 `"( data ) -> ( data ) -> ( data ) -> nil"`
 Example
 ```